 Travel two kilometres from Brisbane CBD to find a picturesque oasis of healthy, active and positive family activity.
 Nestled into the hills of Herston near the Royal Women’s Hospital you’ll find this beautiful, Century old golf complex with all the trimmings.

 Victoria Park Golf Complex has been on an evolutionary journey in recent years to invigorate itself as one of Brisbane’s key venues for entertainment, functions and family experiences.
-Our recent journey to see what their Putt Putt course and Bistro had to offer definitely did not disappoint!
+We recently went to check out Victoria Park to see what was on offer for families – and we were totally impressed!

 How do we get to Victoria Park?

 Opposite the RNA showgrounds on Bowen Bridge Road and just past the Inner City Bypass you’ll see an underpass to Gilchrist Avenue.
 Taking this street and curving around the old circular hospital parking building, take a left onto Herston Rd.
-You’ll soon find the entrance to the Victoria Park Golf Complex.
+You’ll soon find the entrance to Victoria Park.
 Follow the road past the initial Function Centre until you curve around to the left.
 Here you’ll find plenty of parking for a quick entrance to the Golf Shop.

 The Golf Shop leads you through to both the Driving Range (for practice getting those bigger swings in) and the Putt Putt Range (where big swings are definitely not encouraged!).